 - Sharing Your Research at the CNR Poster Session

+Students must be in the College of Natural Resources at the time of application.
+Intended CNR students are not eligible until declared.
 Students must have junior or senior standing (at least 60 semester units completed) and a minimum 3.0 overall GPA to apply.
 Transfer students may apply after one semester at Berkeley has been completed.

 Funding is available for continuing students only.
 If a graduating senior is on the spring degree list, they are not eligible to apply for funding the summer after graduation.
 If a graduating senior is on the summer degree list, they are eligible to apply for summer SPUR funding.